tommay/pokemon-go/README.md

 # Plotting

-There are several useful plots that can be done to help evaluate which pokemon to evolve and possibly subsequently power up.
+There are several useful plots that can be done to help evaluate which pokemon to evolve and/or power up.
+They can plot the DPS or TDO for a group of pokemon as a function of how much candy or stardust is spent on them.

 It often takes 125 candy to evolve a pokemon.
-Would that candy (along with some stardust) be better spent in powering up an existing pokemon, perhaps one with lower IVs, instead?
+Would that candy (and stardust) stardust be better spent by powering up an already evolved pokemon, perhaps one with lower IVs, instead?
 And how far should you power up?
 As always it depends on the matchups, so these plots compare DPS or TDO vs. stardust or candy costs by simulating particular matchups that you choose.
 In the end it's really subjective and depends on you candy and stardust budget but the plots can help weed out the bad pokemon and perhaps also spot some surprising stars.

 ## Here's how it works: